Illusivehacks/talking-virus/README.md

-# talking-virus
+# Talking-virus

-# Automated Keystroke Script with Embedded Word Document
+# Automated Word Document with Embedded Talking-virus

 ## Project Overview
 This project demonstrates the use of a Python script to simulate keystrokes and automate activities on a device.
 Additionally, the project includes an attached Word document with an embedded VBScript that serves as a demonstration payload.
 This is designed for educational and research purposes only, particularly in the context of security and forensics.